cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 applied in the end.
 These different databases will have different data in them, and different loads.
-Add time and other developers, and you have a big chance for snafus of the type "but it worked on my machine!"
+Add time and other developers, and you have a big chance for snafus of the type *"but it worked on my machine!"*

-Database migration tools manage this, bringing DevOps to this area of data.
+Database migration tools manage this, bringing DevOps to this area of databases.
 Atlas, by working as a Kubernetes operator, makes the dev/prod transition even smoother.